SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2.md

 I get multiple undefined references to platform-related functions, because apparently someone forgot to add platform-specific implementations that CppUTest provides as dependencies...

 Well, the fix is easy - I just have to make a proper wrap myself.

+To be continued, after I make it working.
+Yeah, I could jump the ship and just use different library, but *where's the fun in that?*